 Septic Services in Joshua, TX

 Joshua is a growing city of roughly 7,500 people, positioned along US Highway 174 between Cleburne and Burleson in Johnson County.
 Its location puts it squarely in the southern DFW commuter belt, and that's driving residential development on properties that won't have city sewer service anytime soon.
 Many homes here, both on older rural acreage and in newer subdivisions beyond the sewer grid, depend entirely on septic systems.
-The EPA reports that roughly 20% of U.S. households rely on septic, and as Nathan Glavy, a TWRI Extension program specialist at Texas A&M, notes, "inspecting and maintaining septic systems can help prevent negative impacts on local water quality and public health."

 What makes Joshua's septic situation interesting is the ground beneath it.
 The city sits near the boundary where the Blackland Prairie gives way to the Eastern Cross Timbers.
 Some lots feature deep, heavy clay that swells after rain and cracks wide open in summer.
 Others have thinner sandy loam over Cretaceous sandstone.
 Your neighbor's system might work perfectly while yours struggles, all because of what's happening six feet down.

-What Septic Services Are Available in Joshua?
+Septic Services Available in Joshua

 Joshua's blend of established rural lots and newer subdivisions creates demand for every type of septic service.